msteenhagen/opera-ficta/fictionalworks.md

 The point then is that it is only those types that can be multiplied _via_ notation (and it needs to be made more precise what this amounts to) that allow to be 'exported' from a fiction, precisely because here there is no need for an historical flow or shared history.
 All that is needed for such works is either actual conformity to a score (as Goodman had it) or just the intention to conform to a score (as Wollheim seems to hold).
 And both conditions surely can be fulfilled by our pack of eager actors trying to perform Briony's play in real life.

 Let me bring out once more why the autographic fictional work (say a sculpture), or the allographic non-notational one (say a copperplate engraving) is helpless without notation.
 Those works depend for their multiplication on their place in a shared history, whereas notational works are in some way liberated from that.
 (This needs to be spelled out much more carefully, and explained in much more detail.)

+When we talk about abstracta, we can talk about universals or particulars.
+If we talk about universals, then fiction/reality transgressions seem uncontroversial.
+The quantity of cups on the table may be the number of dwarfs that aid Snow White, my tie may have the colour of Alice's apron in the Looking Glass, your nose may have the shape of that of captain Aleb's in Moby Dick.
+But if we talk about abstract particulars, then we are talking about entities that have an historical dimension.
+(Goodman denied this, and in effect treated novels and operas as universals.
+On his picture, it should be obvious that we can perform Briony's play.)
+The Buick was invented at some point in time, and so instances of it could not predate its invention, for example.
+Mere qualitative identity does not suffice for instantiation of an abstract particular; the historical setting must be right as well.
+It is for this reason that some abstract particulars cannot 'jump worlds', so to say, and in particular cannot jump from fictions to reality.
+If novels and operas are abstract particulars, then their notational character liberates them, and allows them to break free from their fictional settings.

 ## 'Real' and 'Fictional'